Thushar2103/Personal_Portfolio/README.md

 ## 🌐 Live Demo

-You can view the live demo of my portfolio website here: [Live Demo](https://thushar-portfolio.netlify.app) (Replace with your actual demo link, if available).
+You can view the live demo of my portfolio website here: [Live Demo](https://thushar-portfolio.netlify.app)

 ## 🛠️ Installation